 5. Scribbling on boxes

-Then I would give my little man our tray of crayons and pencils and let him go to town.
+Whenever we get a large box, I break it open and give my little man our tray of crayons and pencils and let him go to town.

 We love gel crayons and watercolour pencils as they give the most vibrant results on cardboard.